 If you don’t progress your training, your muscles aren’t going to progress either which means no real results for you.
 Meaning, your muscles won’t get stronger and you won’t see more definition either.
+The more intensity you put into your workouts, the better off you’ll be!

 How Much Weight Should I Lift?